 Find the Right Pots and Containers

 Contrary to popular belief, people don’t need a vast backyard to grow veggies.
-Lettuce, tomato, and herbs are perfect examples of vegetables that thrive well in small spaces.
+Lettuce, tomato, and herbs are perfect examples of vegetables that thrive well in small spaces, or even in a rooftop garden.
 People don’t need vast plots of land because pots and containers also work for a city setup.

 When planning the space, consider what type of container will do well in the given area.
 One must also consider the type of plant.
 For instance, tomatoes grow high, so they need a bigger pot to accommodate the size.
 Fortunately, there are a vast array of containers to choose from, such as:

 • Wooden boxes